digital-services-act/transparency-database/resources/markdown/api-documentation.md

 When submitting statements please take care to not submit ANY personal data.
 On a regular basis we will do checks on the database to ensure that no personal data has been submitted.
-However, we kindly ask that you help us out by not submitting any.
+However, in accordance with Article 24(5), it is the obligation of providers of online platforms to ensure that the information submitted does not contain personal data.

 ### Decision Visibility (decision_visibility)